 The software development area is constantly changing.
 Every few months, new areas of expertise, technology, and methodology appear, which are forged by the unremitting innovation of the software industry.
-Consequently, new types of IT specialists and careers appear.
+Consequently, new types of software developer jobs and careers appear.

-There are many types of software engineer roles in different engineering functions and, unfortunately, there is no universally accepted classification, terminology and or industry glossary yet.
-Job description functions and knowing the skills can differ from one company to another.
+There are many types of software engineer roles in different engineering functions and, unfortunately, there is no universally accepted classification, terminology, and or industry glossary yet.
+Job description functions and knowing the skills can differ from one software development company to another.

 Our team made an attempt to systematize software development careers in the table below.